-For only £2.70 with a Smartcard you can travel the entire Subway network, jumping on and off as you please.
-If you’re taking the kids as well, children under five can travel for free whilst those under 16 travel all day for £1.35 with a Smartcard.
+With a Smartcard you can travel the entire Subway network, jumping on and off as much as you like sampling the sights of the city as you go.
+If you’re taking the kids as well, children under five can travel for free whilst those under 16 travel all day for £1.35* with a Smartcard.
 And with staff on hand to assist you with your pram and any other needs, we take the stress away letting you enjoy your family day out!

 With 15 stops located around the centre, taking just 12 minutes to cross the city, it’s easy to visit the sights and if you’re not familiar with Glasgow we’ve pulled together some highlights all easy to access via the Subway.
 Better still most are FREE or discounted with your Subway Smartcard!